sanojmv93/python_refresh/README.md

 Word_frequency: Get the frequency of the words in a sentence<br>
 Anagram_grouping: Group a set of strings from a bag of words, that have the same anagram<br>
 Isomorphic_string: Check if a string is isomorphic or not<br>
+Two_sum: Get to the target by adding two numbers from the list of numbers entered<br>